Zeena Schreck: Sethian Liberation Movement

+In current popular culture

-On December 10, 2012, Zeena curated a stream of videos for Network Awesome's Live Music Show, with audio and visual clips arranged in an autobiographical manner.
+On December 10, 2012, Zeena curated a stream of videos for Berlin-based streaming network Network Awesome's Live Music Show, with audio and visual clips arranged in an autobiographical manner.

 On March 18, 2013, Network Awesome's daily program opened with an exclusive original production featuring Zeena Schreck's first one-on-one televised interview in 22 years, conducted by artist Jen Ray.
 Network Awesome spotlighted Zeena with a full day of programming, referencing various facets of her life.
 Other features in the day's program included archival interviews of Zeena and documentaries relating to her current spiritual pursuits and practices.